OpenUpSA/ansible-config/apps/munimoney/README.md

 For commands below, ensure you make use of appropriate inventory flag depending on environment and substitute out `staging` for correct `env_name` as necessary.

-1. ensure you run the following playbooks:
+1. Confirm the following playbooks have already been run before proceeding:
   - users.yml
   - dokku-server.yml
   - ssmtp.yml

 2. Deploy Dokku configuration
-   - `ansible-playbook -i inventory/staging.yml apps/munimoney/munimoney-web.yml` (use `--start-at-task "Dokku app exists"` if not first deploy)
+   - `ansible-playbook -i inventory/staging.yml apps/munimoney/munimoney-web.yml` (use `--start-at-task "Dokku app exists"` if Dokku Daemon has already been configured on target host)
    - Copy Dokku git remote url to respective repo (see `Your dokku git remote` output of Ansible playbook) e.g.: `git remote add dokku-staging dokku@staging.municipalmoney.gov.za:munimoney-staging-web` to local checkout of [OpenUpSA/municipal-data](https://github.com/OpenUpSA/municipal-data)
 3. Deploy to `web` by pushing master to dokku remote